What is a Gastroenterologist? All You Need to Know About One

 *jaundice is common

-In these cases, your gastroenterologist will be able to understand and form a strong opinion on the kind of treatment and medication plan to put you on.
+In these cases, your specialist will be able to understand and form a strong opinion on the kind of treatment and medication plan to put you on.

 What Procedures Does a Gastroenterologist Use for Diagnosis?

-The patients with gastrointestinal ailments are treated with best care and specialized knowledge by gastroenterologist.
+The patients with gastrointestinal ailments are treated with best care by specialist.
 Your doctor can use blood and stool tests, X-ray, CT Scan, to diagnose your ailment.

 They also get training in performing endoscopy.
 Endoscopy is basically about getting to see the inside of intestinal tract.
 A few narrow tubes with light and cameras mounted on its head are inserted inside.

-Some gastroenterologists are trained to perform advanced endoscopic procedures like polypectomy, hemostasis etc. A gastroenterologist is not a surgeon by education.
+Some specialist are trained to perform advanced endoscopic procedures like polypectomy, hemostasis etc. A specialist is not a surgeon by education.
 They can collaborate with surgeons to be able to provide necessary treatments for their patients.

-Your gastroenterologist might recommend you that you see specialized doctors depending on your case.
-For example, if you have problems with your liver, he might suggest that you see a hepatologist instead of a gastroenterologist.
+Your specialist might recommend you that you see specialized doctors depending on your case.
+For example, if you have problems with your liver, he might suggest that you see a hepatologist instead of a specialist.

 Training and Education of a Gastroenterologist:

-In order to become a gastroenterologist, you have to complete a college degree in medicine.
+In order to become a gastroenterologist, you have to complete a college degree in a medical school.
 Then you work as a resident and then a fellow for additional specialized education for almost six years.
 During this rigorous training program, you get to learn from experts in the field and special trainings.

 Conditions Treated by Gastroenterologist

-A gastroenterologist is trained to treat many conditions relating to gastrointestinal tract that include:
+A specialist is trained to treat many conditions relating to gastrointestinal tract that include:

 - Liver, pancreatic, colorectal cancer